 Dénia, tourist city par excellence, not only offers visitors the offer of sun and beach.
 Who visit us throughout the year can visit some of the most emblematic of the capital of the Marina Alta monuments.

 It is certainly the most important monument of the city, visible from almost any point Dianense.
-Dénia Castle dates from the Islamic period, the S. XI and XII, and over the years and the different cultures that have inhabited their physiognomy has changed.
+He Dénia Castle Dating back to the Islamic period, the S. XI and XII, and over the years and the different cultures that have inhabited their physiognomy has changed.
 It is currently surrounded by pine trees that limit your visibility, but a stroll through their enclosure allow us to discover places like Vila portal, access point to Castle Almohad style; Cos Tower Guard, to the right of the entrance; Consell Tower, which is regularly met the City Council or the Governor's Palace, where currently the Archaeological Museum of Denia is located.

 With the remodeling of 2010, the Castle does not allow entry of vehicles beyond the tourist train, the only way to ascend to the top of the monument.
 The view from above, with the coast of Dénia our feet worth.